UND to offer world's first doctoral program in Indigenous health

 Warne believes that opportunities to expand research, grant funding, scholarship and discovery are virtually limitless.

 “We anticipate substantial increases in external funding, publications, and student research opportunities led by faculty in Indigenous health,” Warne said.
-He has already secured more than $2 million in external funding for Indigenous health research and public health programing.
+He has already secured more than $2 million in external funding for Indigenous health research and public health programming.

 “I want to prepare the next generation of health professionals,” Warne said.
 “I love engaging all students, Native American or not.
 Our Ph.D. program will be the national and international leader in Indigenous health education, innovation and scholarship.
 We will expand outreach and engagement across North Dakota, the region, and around the world.”